 While some topics are more interesting than others, the hosts always bring a fun spin to it and crack jokes.
-It makes for light and interesting listening, and you always learn something new.
+It makes for a light and interesting listening experience, and you always learn something new.

 If you’ve ever found yourself getting lost down a trail of links in Wikipedia and reading about random subjects, I think you’d find this podcast to be up your alley.

 This is perhaps one of my podcasts.
 This podcast is not for light listening though and usually delves into some pretty intellectually heavy stuff in a wide range of topics.
 Lex interviews guests who are often on the cutting edge of science, technology, and other revolutionary fields.

 The conversations are not typically dumbed down for the listener so there are definitely times where it goes over my head.
 But that is precisely what makes the conversations so fascinating.
 They challenge your comprehension of the world and push you to learn more about some pretty dense topics.

 When I first started listening, I found Lex to be a little dull — him and his guests frequently joke that he is like a robot — but he does ask interesting questions and provide insight into fascinating topics.
 I just play the podcast at 1.1x speed to pick up Lex’s pace a little, so if you can get past that, I think you will find this one interesting.

 Fitz Cahall hosts the Dirtbag Diaries, a long-running podcast that tells stories of everyday adventurers or professional athletes overcoming challenges, avoiding disaster, or just having a good time in the great outdoors.

 It centers on outdoor adventures from climbing to backpacking and more.
 The episodes are relatively short and can be sad, inspirational, or hilarious.
 They do an excellent job shaping the stories into an excellent storytelling experience.